Three pastel colored chopsticks, a product of Obama, Japan.

 The Techniques Behind Urushi: More Than Just a Lacquer

-To better understand wakasa-nuri, we will first explain a bit more about lacquerware and lacquered chopsticks in general, of which the latter is what they are most famous for in the city of Obama.
-The Japanese have a lacquer called Urushi, which is also the name of the tree whose sap has been harvested to produce the lacquer used mainly in lacquerware like tableware, decorative aspects of furniture, or a form of art piece, and, in modern times, even watch dials.
-A traditional laquering that has been used since prehistoric times.
+The Japanese have a lacquer called Urushi, which is also the name of the tree whose sap is harvested to produce the lacquer used mainly in lacquerware, such as tableware, decorative aspects of furniture, and art pieces, and, in modern times, even watch dials.
+A traditional lacquering technique used since prehistoric times for its functional benefits; in modern day, the use of urushi is largely appreciated as art or a more premium craft.

 In the images above the craftsman uses a technique called Fuki-Urushi: applying and wiping off the urushi and repeating the process over and over to unveil the natural pattern of the wood and add a glossy finish to the bowl.